anonymokata/0bfd1a18-b23f-11ea-8fd3-82b6a0d8fad5/README.md

 Links any travis integration results have been removed in an effort to stay anonymous, as instructed.

+_Note: In this implementation, I've assumed that newline characters are considered "white space"_

 ### Running Locally

 _Note: A CodeSandbox has been created for this repository, and is [available here.]() There you are able to use the entire application, without setup._